 European funding to individual researchers at KI mainly comes from the European Research Council (ERC) or the Research Executive Agency (REA).
-In 2015, four new projects started with support from ERC.
-By the end of 2015 there were 29 active ERC projects at KI, of which 33 were led by KI researchers.
+In 2017, nine new projects started with support from ERC.
+By the end of 2017 there were 37 active ERC projects at KI, of which 33 were led by KI researchers.

 Individual Marie Curie Grants

 Marie Curie is the collective name for the EU Commission's programme addressed to research career development.
 There are two main types of Marie Curie Programmes, individual fellowships and network grants.
 Karolinska Institutet has in recent years been quite successful in the competition for individual Marie Curie fellowships.